 Leaves make a good spice

 Inner fibers can be spun into clothes

-Oil from the seeds acts as suntan lotion and bug repellant
+Oil from the seeds acts as suntan lotion and bug repellent

 The crop attracts a whole ecosystem of pleasing animals

-- In the Vorkosigan Saga, Esteban Borges's artificially designed and created "Butter Bugs" are meant to be this.
+- Vorkosigan Saga: In A Civil Campaign, Enrique Borgos's artificially designed and created "Butter Bugs" are meant to be this.
 They are large bugs that live in colonies with a Queen and reproduce quickly, yet their breeding is human-controlled so they can't overrun the environment.
-In their stomachs they secrete 'Bug Butter', which is tasteless, sort of the consistency of tofu, and can supply all your dietary needs: you can practically live of it alone.
-Their excrement is also excellent fertilizer, and they can be kept at low cost since they can eat just about anything that's organic, including bark, branches and grass.
-Their marketing didn't exactly take off at first, as people were turned off by their ugly appearance and thought it was pretty disgusting to eat something that was regurgitated by one, until Ekaterin redesigned them to be "Beautiful Butter Bugs".
+In their stomachs they secrete 'Bug Butter', which is tasteless, sort of the consistency of tofu, and can supply all your dietary needs: you can practically live off it alone.
+Their excrement is also excellent fertilizer, and they can be kept at low cost since they can eat just about anything that's organic, including bark, branches, and grass.
+Their marketing didn't exactly take off at first, as people were turned off by their ugly appearance and thought it was pretty disgusting to eat something that was regurgitated by one until Ekaterin redesigned them to be "Beautiful Butter Bugs".
 Now it seems they're going to be pretty profitable.

 It's a shirt, it's a sock, it's a glove, it's a hat

 And it has other uses, far beyond that